DarshanAdiga/entity-relation-repo/README.md

 ## Goals of the project (For reference)

-- Identify the entities from various data sources like news, blogs etc
+- Identify the subject and object entities from various data sources like news, blogs etc
 - Identify the relationship and categorical scores and sentiments
 - Build a historical knowledge graph of entities and various scores
 - Analyse how entities are related, how the sentiment varies over a period of time